Italian Official Travellers Food Import Restriction

 READ

-Travel Packages to Italy From Holland One Way
+When Can I Travel to Italy From Australia

 Official travelers who intend to bring food items into Italy must declare them at the customs checkpoint upon arrival.
 It is crucial to provide accurate information about the types and quantity of food being brought into the country.
 Failure to declare food items or providing false information can result in serious consequences, including hefty fines and confiscation of the items.